-Building Heights - In accordance with the tall building maps in Appendix 2, part of the cluster is located in tall building zone TB-G1d-03.
-The maximum appropriate height range for the zone is 7 to 15 storeys, and the maximum appropriate height range for the cluster should be in accordance with the tall building maps in Appendix 2.
-The height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+4.99 Building heights - In accordance with the tall building maps in Appendix 2, part of the cluster is located in tall building zone TB-G1d-03.
+The maximum appropriate height range for the zone is 7 to 15 storeys, and the maximum appropriate height range for the cluster must be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).

-WTII Western Riverside Waste Transfer Station, SW18
+WTII Western Riverside Waste Transfer Station, SWI8

 4.100 The site lies to the north of Smugglers Way adjacent to the bank of the River Thames.
-To the west of the site is Feathers Wharf and to the east is the Waterside Path and Riverside East apartments.
-The site is used as a Waste Transfer Station and as a household waste recycling centre.
+To the west of the site is Feathers Wharf and to the east a Household Waste Recycling Centre.
+The site is used as a Waste Transfer Station.
 The site is operated by the Western Riverside Waste Authority (WRWA) which is the statutory body responsible for the management of the waste delivered to it by the London boroughs of Wandsworth, Lambeth, Kensington and Chelsea and Hammersmith & Fulham.
-The site is used as a Waste Transfer Station and as a household waste recycling centre which utilises its riverside position and safeguarded wharf facilities for bulk transportation of waste to an Energy from Waste Facility at Belvedere in the London Borough of Bexley.
+The site is used as a Waste Transfer Station which utilises its riverside position and wharf facilities for bulk transportation of waste to an Energy from Waste Facility at Belvedere in the London Borough of Bexley.
 The current use of the site provides an important strategic role.
-Site Area 3.2ha.
+Site Area 2.49ha.

-4.101 The majority of the site is designated as a safeguarded wharf, except for the south-east corner, with potential for residential led mixed-use development above including commercial/ business.
+4.101 Safeguarded wharf with potential for residential led mixed-use development above including commercial/ business.
 Proposals for mixed-use development should retain or enhance wharf capacity and operability and maintain appropriate access arrangements.
-Development must not result in conflicts of use between wharf operations and the other land uses, nor constrain the long-term use and viability of the safeguarded wharf area.
+Development must not result in conflicts of use between wharf operations and the other land uses, nor constrain the long-term use and viability of the safeguarded wharf.